 So without further ado.
 Let's get into the step-by-step process of how we made this amazing dough.

-TIP: Instead of cubing your butter, you can grate it instead.
+- Instead of cubing your butter, you can grate it instead.

-TIP: make sure your hands are cold before doing this and work as quickly as you can to prevent the butter from warming up.
+- Make sure your hands are cold before doing this and work as quickly as you can to prevent the butter from warming up.

 Add 2 tablespoons of ice-cold water and use your hands to bring the dough together (Add a little more only if needed).
-To test if the dough is ready, squeeze a bit between your finger and thumb and it should clump together without being too crumbly.
-(Image 7)
+To test if the dough is ready, squeeze a bit between your finger and thumb and it should clump together without being too crumbly (Image 7).

 Turn the dough out onto your lightly floured work surface.
-There will still be lots of crumbly bits.
-(Image 8)
+There will still be lots of crumbly bits (Image 8).

 TIP: Forming the dough into a circle now makes it easier to roll out into a circular shape later on.

-5. Prepare dough in the tart tin.
+STEP 5.
+Prepare dough in the tart tin.
 Dust the inside of your tart tin with flour.
 Now place the dough carefully into your tart tin.
 There are two ways of doing this:

-EITHER: On the surface fold the dough in half and then into quarters.
-Lift and place into the tart tin with the centre point of the dough in the middle of the tart tin.
-(Image 15)Then unfold the dough flat.
+Option 1: On the surface fold the dough in half and then into quarters.
+Lift and place into the tart tin with the centre point of the dough in the middle of the tart tin (Image 15).
+Then unfold the dough flat.

 TIP: Do not pull the dough up to stretch it up the sides of the tin.
 Remember gluten is like an elastic band, if you stretch it, it will only want to spring back, and cause shrinkage.

+STEP 7: Remove excess dough.
 Now that your dough is neatly into your tart tin there are two ways of removing the excess dough:

 What is Blind Baking?

-Par Baked Sweet Shortcrust Pastry (Image 26 & 27)
+Par Baked Pastry

-Bake in a preheated oven at 180C/350F for 15 minutes until the pastry is firm.
+STEP 1: Bake in a preheated oven at 180C/350F for 15 minutes until the pastry is firm.
+Remove from the oven and using the sides of the parchment paper, lift out the paper and pie weights and set aside to cool.

-Remove from the oven and using the sides of the greaseproof paper, lift out the paper and pie weights and set aside to cool.
-Return your pastry to the oven for a further 7 minutes until the pastry is just starting to turn brown but when you touch it still feels slightly soft when pressed.
+STEP 2: Return the pastry to the oven for a further 7 minutes until the pastry is just starting to turn brown around the edges but when you touch it still feels slightly soft when pressed (Images 26 & 27).

 Remove from the oven and cool slightly before adding your pie filling and return to the oven for the recommended time as per your recipe.

+STEP 1: Bake in a preheated oven at 180C/350F for 15 minutes until the pastry is firm.
 Remove from the oven and using the sides of the greaseproof paper, lift out the paper and pie weights and set aside to cool.
-Return your pastry to the oven for a further 13-15 minutes until the pastry is golden brown.

 The first way to prevent soggy pastry bottoms is to bake the pastry for a sufficient amount of time.
 That’s a given.